This post was guest written by Carlton McDaniel.

 Here are a few ideas to grow your knowledge:

-- Contact your denominational leaders or survey local churches to identify existing ministries in your area.
+- Contact your denominational leaders or survey local churches to identify existing ministries locally.

-- Talk with someone involved in the ministry who can answer specific questions.
+- Talk with someone involved in a current ministry who can answer specific questions.

 - If possible, schedule a visit with a few churches that are already doing special needs ministry well.